Bill O’Reilly on Fox News texts: ‘I wouldn’t have done it’ - NewsBreak

 “I think the thing that Bill didn’t really address with me was not the fact that the Fox hosts and reporters, whoever they were, were writing to Mark Meadows and even what they were saying,” Abrams said on “Morning in America”.
 “It’s what they said later about it, which seemed different from what they were saying in real-time.
 And I think that’s the media question because I think everyone reasonable agrees that what happened on January 6 was it was a total outrage.”

-O’Reilly said he “never heard Hannity do that.”Survivors reeling in aftermath of Kentucky tornado
+O’Reilly said he “never heard Hannity do that.”Biden says Meadows ‘worthy of being held in contempt’

 Hannity also responded, sending Abrams a text message while the show was on air with a long quote about what he said Jan.
 6. Abrams responded to the text on air, saying he “backed off” his criticism of Hannity, though he would check to see if Hannity’s statements over the last year have been consistent.
 The Mediaite Moment, a daily segment on “Dan Abrams Live,” strives to hold cable news shows accountable by scrutinizing clips from multiple networks.